FabianMenekshi/Breast_Cancer_Prediction/README.md

 * ```fractal_dimensional_mean```

 We're gonna use a ML model (Logistic Regression) to find some relationship between the data and train our predictive model.

+## Future Work:
+- Implement the Logistic Regression model from scratch
+- Breast Cancer Classification with Neural Networks